Skip to main content

 Performance Studies students learn not only how to analyze and make performance, but how to critique, reshape and transform the world through performance

-We study artistic and cultural performances such as theatre, dance, music, performance art, carnival, rituals, and ceremonies to understand their social and political effects and their worldmaking, emancipatory capabilities.
-We also analyze social phenomena such as street protests and social justice movements, networked communication, gender and racial performativity, queer nightlife, museum exhibits, and material culture such as photography and food cultures to trace forms of belonging and dissidence across time and space.
-Finally, we explore complex and nuanced research questions through performance, making and developing artistic projects to better understand a problem, a social dynamic or an event.
+We locate performance in the artistic work of theatre, dance, music, live art, and museum exhibits, which we study to better understand their worldmaking capacity.
+We also identify performance in and as public events, such as street protests and social justice movements, and articulate the gendered and racialized effects of body-based actions in topics ranging from queer nightlife to digital culture.
+We probe the histories and politics of food cultures and sound cultures to trace sensorial forms of belonging and dissidence worldwide as aspects of performance.
+And we explore complex and nuanced research questions through performance, making and developing artistic projects to better understand a problem, a social dynamic or an event

 The mission of the department is to advance understanding of performance in all forms – artistic, social, and cultural – through engaged teaching, creative practice, research, and service.
 Our study and practice results in academic scholarship, experimental performance-making, and a deeper knowledge of the processes and structures that surround cultural production and social life.